klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 # What's Next

-- Improve styling of USCensusMap.js for mobile.
+- Improve styling of USCensusMap.js for mobile and tweaking the projection to show P.R. and D.C.
 - Cleaning up and publishing documentation for `KeyMapper.js` and `USCensusMap.js`
-- Publishing more data visualizations of interesting census data with this same code.
-(I can just pump them out now!)
+- Publishing more data visualizations of interesting census data using these projects as boilerplate.
 - More functionality for `census-csv-parser` - more utility functions and more Parser functions.
 Especially more statistical-oriented ones.
 For instance, it should be able to generate variance and standard deviation columns.
 Also, it needs a **Command Line Interface** and **Method Chaining**.
 - Visualizations of county level data.
 County level data is more granular and thus more interesting.
 - Complete Free Code Camp's Data Visualization Certification

-That's it, thanks for reading!
+Thanks for reading!